DynamoDS/DynamoPrimer/07_Code-Block/7-2_Design-Script-syntax.md

 ### Exercise
 >Download the example file that accompanies this exercise (Right click and "Save Link As...").
 A full list of example files can be found in the Appendix.
 [Dynamo-Syntax_Attractor-Surface.dyn](datasets/7-2/Dynamo-Syntax_Attractor-Surface.dyn)

 To show the power of code block, we are going to translate an existing attractor field definition into code block form.
-Working with an existing definition demonstrates how code block relates to visual scripting, and is helpful for learning Design Script syntax.
+Working with an existing definition demonstrates how code block relates to visual scripting, and is helpful for learning DesignScript syntax.
 ![Exercise](images/7-2/Exercise/01.png)
 > Begin by recreating the definition in the image above (or by opening the sample file).
 1. Notice that the lacing on *Point.ByCoordinates* has been set to *Cross Product*.